can87683/FlightGear-ADS-B-Companion/README.md

-# All uploads were removed without my authorization; Now upload size limit is 25MB per file; Follow the repo to download when uploads are permitted again
+# All uploads were removed without my authorization; Now upload size limit is 25MB per file; Follow the repo to download when uploads are available again

 # FlightGear ADS-B Companion
 is a freeware